 We started by developing the New Testing Technologies for HIV, Hepatitis C, and Syphilis Testing Self-Testing & Beyond – The BC Context primer.
 This was developed to provide BC community-based organizations (CBOs) an overview of the up-and-coming STBBI testing technologies prior to conducting a BC testing needs assessment.
-Please read the blog post here and the primer (in PDF format) here.
+We are currently working on updating this important primer.

 BC testing needs assessment

 PAN conducted a needs assessment in July/August 2020 with its members and allies on their thoughts about new testing technologies and how it may impact their organizations and clients/members.
 Please check out the report and summary document.
 PAN has been using these findings to develop a work plan to support the work of CBOs during the rollout of HIV self-testing and to explore other testing work in the province.
 Other provinces will similarly be conducting needs assessments and supporting CBOs as HIV self-testing becomes available across the country.